mggardne/Matlab_geometry/README.md

 # Matlab_geometry
-Matlab code for analyzing geometry
+Matlab code for analyzing MRI knee geometry

 This is a collection of Matlab functions for converting Osirix/Horos regions of interest (ROIs) comma separated values (CSV) files using the polygon digitizing tool on MRI images into triangular surface meshes.
 Note that the functions require a specific naming